eclipse-theia/theia/doc/Developing.md

 [all-in-one packages]: https://github.com/felixrieseberg/windows-build-tools
 [bug]: https://github.com/theia-ide/theia/issues

+### macOS

+You need to have the xcode command line tools installed in order to build and run Theia.
+You can install the tools by running

+    xcode-select --install

 ### Root privileges errors
 When trying to install with root privileges, you might encounter errors such as `cannot run in wd`.